 By placing the compost bin closer, you connect these two components, food scraps turn into a rich soil amendment, and you avoid wasting a valuable resource.
 By connecting and integrating components, the whole system works more efficiently.

-Read more about zones and observations here: 6 Maps for the Permaculture Farm Design
+Read more here: 6 Maps for the Permaculture Farm Design

 Principle #3: Catch and Store Energy and Materials